 The past decade has seen a sea of change in technologies that are used by consumers.
-We’ve gone from the PC to the laptop, to smartphones.
+We’ve gone from the PC to laptops, to smartphones.
 With the increasing popularity of smartphones, mobile apps have become a necessity.
-In fact, nowadays, you haven’t really used a smartphone unless you’ve used the very smart Android or iOS apps.
+In fact, nowadays, you haven’t really used a smartphone unless you’ve used Android apps or iOS apps.

 Whether you are a business owner operating in the B2B or B2C industry, you need smartphone apps to reach out to a wider audience, get valuable feedback, and increase sales.
 Besides that, there is a growing number of businesses that have started to integrate ready-to-use or custom-designed apps to improve their productivity and increase the quality of their service.

 Tips to Create a Successful Mobile App Startup

 Since apps have become a necessity (over 204 billion apps were downloaded in 2019, with the average user having up to 40 apps on their smartphone), the number of mobile app startups have mushroomed over the past few years.
 Sadly, all mobile app startups are not created equal.
 If you are thinking of entering this niche as a startup, then here are some of the top tips to keep in mind when creating a successful mobile app startup.

 One of the mistakes that startups make is concentrating too much on an idea for their mobile app, rather than on providing value.
 During the planning stage, it is crucial to ask yourself, “What problem does your app startup solve?”
 If your startup does not solve a pain point of the user, it is unlikely to succeed.
 With over 5.5 billion Android and iOS apps available to download, it may seem impossible to create an app that’s unique.
 However, with detail-oriented market research, it is possible to find gaps in the market that you can fill with a new and unique app.

 Mobile App Startup Funding